JRHB314/VBCS-Integration/README.md

 ![](/images/david-search-19.png)<br>
 <br>

-Now bind this action chain to whenever someone clicks the search button.
+Now go back to the `Designer` view, click the submit button, and bind this action chain to whenever someone clicks the search button.
+There should be 2 events binded to the search button: one that loads the images/descriptions, and now another one that clears the page.

 ![](/images/david-search-17.png)<br>
 <br>